riri-rari/BLRM-BR_BOIN-BF/BLRM+BF/README.md

 # Introduction

-This code is aimed to implement the BF+BLRM algorithm.
+These codes are aimed to implement the BF+BLRM algorithm.
+Both codes are following the model in Barnet et al., but the BLRMBF.R code uses a the mean of the posterior probability witht the hard safety and k-fold-skipping rules, while the BLRMBF_EWCO.R code uses the interval approach with EWOC in Neuenschwander (up to now with some modifications).

 # BF+BLRM